 9. Come for Some Scares

 It wouldn’t be October without some scares.
-Phantom Effects are bringing the screams to Kentville this year.
+Phantom Effects is bringing the screams to Kentville this year.
 Each weekend in October, the Haunted House will be open if you dare to enter the Freakshow.
 Be warned, Phantom Effects has over 20 years of experience, so this haunted house is only for the bravest souls.

 Details